 I stumbled upon the Vjosa situation by chance.
-I’d been waxing lyrical to a journalist about how and how and why we believe adventure tourism can be a force for good.
+I’d been waxing lyrical to a journalist about how and why we believe adventure tourism can be a force for good.
 Indulging me, they mentioned a local rafting company in Albania that was fighting to block the construction of a dam on Europe’s last wild river in the hope of turning the whole river into a national park and grow adventure tourism along its banks.
 The mission and the fact it was ‘Europe’s last wild river’ immediately struck a chord.
 I went back to the office, shared the story with the team and by the time the day was up, wheels were in motion with to create our first adventure in Albania and on the Vjosa River; Raft, Kayak and Hike Albania.

 In March, I flew out with a brilliant entourage of Adventure Testers, leading journalists and a videographer to try out the adventure and shoot a mini-documentary about the story of the river and the fight to keep it wild.